OCHA-DAP/kalendar/docs/index.rst

 .. code-block:: python

-   from kalendar import Dekad
-   d = Dekad(2022, 1)
+   from kalendar import Dekad, Pentad d = Dekad(2022, 1)
-   d - 1
+   p = Pentad(2012, 46)

 The below API provides more details and examples on the classes' usage.